 Families Connected Resources

-Videos: SBFC drug and alcohol prevention events
+SBFC drug and alcohol prevention event videos, in partnership with BCHD

 In this five-minute clip, former Dodger Erik Karros asks his daughter, Mikah Maly-Karros, why she drank in high school.
 To view the full Families Connected Speaker Series presentation, click HERE.